-Netsafe Online Learning Platform
+Netsafe’s Online Learning

-Netsafe’s new online learning platform launched in March 2023, featuring a suite of new school resources that were co-designed with learners and teachers.
+Netsafe’s new online learning launched in March 2023, featuring a suite of new school resources that were co-designed with learners and teachers.

 Netsafe has produced these classroom learning resources directly for young people, supporting schools further beyond “lesson plans” by creating interactive resources that can be completed by students during lessons (each online resource comes with facilitator notes for teachers when teachers sign up).